OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 This component still needs one more piece of information -- the command string that runs the external code.
 The ExternalCode object has an attribute named `command` which takes the command string.
-So, if we want to execute a code that we normally would run by typing this at the command prompt:
+So, if you want to execute a code that you normally run by typing

 ::

         /usr/bin/externalcode -v -r1

-then we need to set the command attribute as follows:
+at the command prompt, then you need to set the command attribute as follows:

 .. testcode:: External_Code

     MyComp = WrappedComp()
     MyComp.command = '/usr/bin/externalcode -v -r1'

-Note, you could also declare this in the `__init__` function of WrappedComp, if it is something that you don't expect will need to be changed by the user.
+Note that you could also declare this in the ``__init__`` function of WrappedComp if it is something that you don't expect the user will need to change.
 The same is true of the other attributes described below.

-This example is ready to execute, although it is missing the code that writes out the input file and parse the output file.
+This example is ready to execute, although it is missing the code that writes out the input file and parses the output file.
 Subsequent sections explain how to write these.

-The ExternalCode object also allows you to specify stdout, stdin, and stderr.
-For example, what if your application handled input and output on the command line using stdout and stdin as such:
+The ExternalCode object also allows you to specify `stdout, stdin,` and `stderr`.
+For example, if your application handled input and output on the command line using `stdout` and `stdin` as such:

 ::

         /usr/bin/externalcode -v -r1 < myinput.txt > myoutput.txt

-We can tell ExternalCode to append these to our command line by setting the following attributes:
+you can tell ExternalCode to append these to your command line by setting the following attributes:

 .. testcode:: External_Code